logicalahara/tkssharma.com/content/posts/2020-02-13-Production-checks-on-node-js.md

 Installing PM2 is a piece of cake.
 First, you’ll want to make sure that you have your process.json file ready to go in your code so we can kick off the process.

-If you’re on macOS, installing is as simple as running **yarn add global pm2**.
+If you’re on macOS, installing is as simple as running yarn add global pm2.
 If you’re on Linux, Windows, or using a Docker container (yes, it supports Docker as well), follow the instructions [here](https://pm2.io/doc/en/runtime/guide/installation/).

 If you’re curious what it should look like, here is an example of our process_prod.json file for Winds, our open-source RSS & Podcast application: